EMA Academy

 Identifying Obsolete Components

-Step 12: Select CIS DB Search from the main CIP menu.
+Step 11: Expand and select Search > CIS Database from the main CIP menu.

 Note: This can also be configured to search Manufacturer Part Number Status by selection Manufacturer PN Status from the Parametric Field drop-down list.